-The profile implements specific functions for CMY and RGB control.
-Besides the drag bars for each individual color, the CMY function implements a CMY color picker and RGB control implements HSV controls.
-For fixtures that invert the CMY or RGB values (full saturation at 0 value, no color at 255) use the Invert CMY/RGB values option to automatically invert the values before transmitting to the fixture.
+The profile implements functions specifically for CMY and RGB controls.
+Besides the drag controls for each individual color, the CMY function implements a CMY color picker (159).
+The CMY color picker is only available if each CMY control channel uses the full 0-255 value range.

-CMY Picker

-Fixture CMY Control (part of color control)

-The CMY color picker is only available if each CMY control channel use the full 0-255 value range.